ashley68k/barrett/README.md

 # barrett

-A Rise of the Triad source port based on [ROTTEXPR](https://github.com/LTCHIPS/rottexpr) focused on QoL, moddability/ease of programming, and better support for modern hardware.
+A Rise of the Triad source port based on [ROTTEXPR](https://github.com/LTCHIPS/rottexpr) focused on QoL for players and developers, expanded compatibility, new features, and better support for modern hardware.

-New gameplay options inherited from ROTTEXPR:

-* Blitzguards being outfitted with any weapon from the missile/magic weapon arsenal!
-Yes, that means Blitzguards can use excalibats too!
-* You can now pick up ammo from dropped missile weapons!
-* A special respawning enemy game mode called ZomROTT, where you have to gib your enemies to keep them from coming back!
-* Toggleable Auto Aim
-* Auto Aim for Missile Weapons
-* ...and more

 ## Requirements